beam-community/elixir-companies/README.md

 + [Pivotal](https://pivotal.io) ([GitHub](https://github.com/pivotal)) - Leader in software engineering, Pivotal is the company behind CloudFoundry, the Java Spring Framework, and other products.
 They wrote the new [RabbitMQ CLI](https://github.com/rabbitmq/rabbitmq-cli/) and are [pushing Elixir](http://engineering.pivotal.io/post/elixir-clustering-on-cloud-foundry/) through their engineering blog.
 + [Puppet Labs](https://puppetlabs.com) ([GitHub](https://github.com/puppetlabs)) - Leader in IT automation.
 Host of the [Portland, OR Elixir Meetup](http://www.meetup.com/elixir-pdx/).
 Internal Elixir and Phoenix apps in production.
 All new internal development targeted at Elixir.
 + [Stampery](https://stampery.com) ([GitHub](https://github.com/stampery)) - 21st century notarization at your fingertips.
 We offer an immutable record of existence, integrity and ownership of all your files and email by leveraging the Blockchain technology.
++ [Stuart](https://stuart.com) ([GitHub](https://github.com/StuartApp)) - A disruptive B2B on-demand delivery platform that connects retailers with local couriers, enabling anyone to deliver anything at any time.

 #### E-Commerce